willsalazar5221/YSO_Python_Pipeline/recipes/data_format_pipeline.md

 >>>
 `df_IR = flag_txt_file_IR('region_name.csv', 'data_file_name')`

+where we define the folliwng variables from the line:
-where you may rename "df_IR" to any variable name.
-You can display the outputted text file as a dataframe.
-Note it doesn't save this dataframe to a text file.
-For "region_name.csv", rename it to the csv file name, keeping the csv extension.
-For "data_file_name", rename it to something appropriate to remember it, such as "your_region_name_IR".
+- "df_IR" - You may rename it to any variable name.
+This is to display the outputted text file as a dataframe.
+Note it doesn't save this dataframe to a text file
+- "region_name.csv" - Rename it to the csv file name, keeping the csv extension
+- "data_file_name" - Rename it to something appropriate to remember it, such as "your_region_name_IR".
 It is a text file without the extension so it can pass through the SED fitter correctly.

 ### ${\color{purple}With \space Gaia \space Dataset}$